 Health care interventions have risks.
 Here are the four most common medical exposures given to mom and baby that deserve our highest scrutiny:

-TYLENOL: Turns out that this safest of meds is not well-studied in pregnancy and may be tied to ADHD in children.
+TYLENOL: Turns out that this safest of meds is not well-studied in pregnancy, not so effective, and may be tied to ADHD in children.
 Further, it is toxic to the liver and the dose that helps is very close to the dose that can cause serious harm (+2 pills!).
 Acetaminophen sends 78,000 people to the ER annually and is the leading cause of liver failure.
 It depletes our master antioxidant.
 When we pair it with another drug, our bodies bear the full brunt of the toxic chemical insult unprotected.
 Must read: ProPublica’s study: “Use only as directed.”

 ANTIBIOTICS: We take them when we’re sick and eat them in our meat.
 NYU professor Martin Blaser, MD is an expert on the human microbiome and author of Missing Microbes.
 He surmises that the rise in allergies, asthma, bowel disorders, and obesity is connected to overuse of antibiotics.
 Listen to his NPR interview.
 New research finds that early antibiotic use may alter immunity long-term.
 Antibiotics can be life-saving, but more often than not, what’s needed is a bit of courage and restraint.